transdigiware/blockchain/enterprise_upgrade_tool.md

     }
     ```

 - **Optional:** If you want to use a Hardware Security Module (HSM) to store the private keys of your blockchain nodes, you can use the **HSM configuration** field to provide the connection information of your HSM.
 If you plan on using an HSM, you need to set up your own HSM on {{site.data.keyword.cloud_notm}} or in the environment of your choice.
-You then need to complete the [steps to deploy a PKCS #11 proxy](/docs/blockchain?topic=blockchain-ibp-console-adv-deployment#ibp-console-adv-deployment-pkcs11-proxy) that your nodes will use to communicate with the HSM.
+You then need to complete the [steps to build an HSM client image](/docs/blockchain?topic=blockchain-ibp-console-adv-deployment#ibp-console-adv-deployment-hsm-client) that your nodes will use to communicate with the HSM.
 For more information, see [Configuring a node to use an HSM](/docs/blockchain?topic=blockchain-ibp-console-adv-deployment#ibp-console-adv-deployment-cfg-hsm).
 You can return to this page after you have deployed the proxy.

   You need to provide the endpoint of your PKCS #11 proxy, as well as the label and pin of your HSM slot, to the **HSM configuration** field.
 For example, the following JSON provides the connection information for two slots in the same HSM:
   ```json